Physiotherapy and exercise classes

 Physiotherapy for MS

 New members of our Centre are assessed by our physiotherapists (or physios, for short) to learn about any issues they have related to MS. A personal programme is then worked out to meet their needs.

 A programme might say they should visit the Centre once or twice a week for individual treatment, using our equipment (for example, a standing frame, or hand/leg bike).
 They can also join the weekly exercise classes or yoga classes.
 We could also recommend going to a local gym, or doing a home exercise programme, and coming back to the Centre quite often for reviews and updates.

 Physiotherapy helps people with MS to strengthen muscles, maintain control and balance and reduce spasticity.
 Physiotherapy programmes are designed to help maximise movement and mobility, helping to keep existing abilities.

 Exercise classes for MS

-We run a weekly exercise class in six-week blocks.
+We run a weekly exercise class in four-week blocks.
 Exercising regularly keeps your body working to its full potential.
 The exercise class at the Centre is specially devised for people with MS, and led by our physiotherapists; you can join in whatever your level of fitness but a certain level of mobility is needed.

 - improve the overall health of people with milder MS